metareflection/synthesis-class/flyer.md

 This year, our exploration takes us to the cutting-edge field of program synthesis.
 Arguably considered the pinnacle of programming language research and even equivalent to Artificial General Intelligence (AGI), program synthesis is the process of automatically discovering a program that satisfies a higher-level specification.

 Program synthesis has the potential to revolutionize computing by automating repetitive tasks to reduce manual coding, enabling non-programmers to create software, and optimizing code for performance and efficiency.
-Its applications extend to automatic code repair, educational support for teaching programming, accessibility tooling, and even game development, unleashing new levels of creativity and efficiency across various domains.
+Its applications extend to automatic code repair, educational support for teaching programming, accessibility tooling, theorem proving, and even game development, unleashing new levels of creativity and efficiency across various domains.

 ## What Will You Learn?